kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > “Fortunately, its remoteness and symbolic importance to the insurgents acts as a natural barrier to ideological contagion.”

-Jones and Michael exchange quiet nods, scribbling notes down.
+*Jones and Michael exchange quiet nods, scribbling notes down.*

----

 > **SLIDE 5 – JUPITER**
 > *(Visual: R&D moons in orbit; data streams showing green operational metrics; Callisto marked “under surveillance”)*
 >
 > “**JUPITER**: Our R&D satellites—Io, Europa, and Ganymede—remain stable and ideologically neutral.
 We intend to increase funding to maintain their strategic output.”

-He nods toward the red-pulsing marker on Callisto.
+*He nods toward the red-pulsing marker on Callisto.*

 > “Minor disturbances have been reported, but remain manageable.”

----

 > **SLIDE 6 – SATURN**
 > *(Visual: glowing ring cities with stained-glass hues; fine-print contracts scroll in the corner; stat: “204,239 Faith Centers”)*
 >
 > “**SATURN**: Since our departure from Earth, **SATURN** has served as a nexus for spiritual and cultural continuity.”

-Lamont, **SATURN**’s representative, gives a brief nod of approval.
+_Lamont, **SATURN**’s representative, gives a brief nod of approval._

 > “The settlements are autonomous and doctrinally rigid.
 Our presence is limited, bound by longstanding contract.
 Intervention is neither advised nor welcomed.”

----

 > **SLIDE 7 – URANUS**
 > *(Visual: The Pillar stretching from the middle of the planet vertically in both directions; silhouettes amid masses of men labeled “TARGET – EXECUTE”)*
 >
-> “**URANUS:** Our central defense and contractor training site.
+> “**URANUS:** Our central defense contractor training site.
 The Pillar spans from planetary core to upper atmosphere and lower atmosphere.”

-The reckorder highlights internal maps of training regimens and punishment queues.
+*The reckorder highlights internal maps of training regimens and punishment queues.*

 > “Execution protocols are in place for any confirmed sympathizer of Venusian ideology.
 With proper oversight, further action will be minimal.”

-Kildare, ex-military, remains stone-faced.
+*Kildare, ex-military, remains stone-faced.*

 ---